akimi-yano/akimi-yano/README.md

 ### :star: Notes :

-Hello, welcome to my github page :) This is my playground for experimenting and learning interesting technologies.
+Hello, I am a Software Engineer specializing in Artificial Intelligence and Machine Learning !
+I also have experience for Full Stack Engineering.

 ---

 ### :woman_technologist: About Me :

-- :telescope: I am a Software Engineer passsionate about building mind-blowing AI apps.
+- :telescope: Software Engineer passsionate about building mind-blowing AI apps.

-- :seedling: I am currently learning and exploring ways to contribute to different communities.
+- :seedling: Currently learning and exploring ways to contribute to different communities.

-- :zap: In my free time, I enjoy problem solving for various tech related comps, studying math and technologies, learning foreign languages, and climbing rocks.
+- :zap: In my free time, enjoying problem solving for various tech related comps, studying math and technologies, learning foreign languages, and climbing rocks.

 ---